 As discussed above, the Marriott Bonvoy Boundless™ Credit Card is great for Marriott visitors, however, there are other cards users should consider if they frequent more than one hotel chain or if they stay at hotels a little less frequently.

 The Chase Sapphire Preferred® Card is one of the more dynamic cards available.
-It offers 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
+It offers 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide.
 However, where the card really shines is in its redemption options.
 The points you earn on this card can be transferred to other travel programs at a 1:1 value.